List of Looney Tunes and Merrie Melodies characters

 The Looney Tunes and Merrie Melodies series of animated shorts released by Warner Bros. feature a range of characters which are listed and briefly detailed here.
-Major characters from the franchise include Bugs Bunny, Daffy Duck, Elmer Fudd, Foghorn Leghorn, Granny, Lola Bunny, Marvin the Martian, Pepé Le Pew, Porky Pig, Speedy Gonzales, Sylvester the Cat, the Tasmanian Devil (Taz), Tweety, Wile E. Coyote and the Road Runner, and Yosemite Sam.
-This list does not include characters from Looney Tunes related television series, like Tiny Toon Adventures characters, Duck Dodgers characters, or Loonatics Unleashed characters.
+Major characters from the franchise include Bugs Bunny, Daffy Duck, Elmer Fudd, Foghorn Leghorn, Marvin the Martian, Porky Pig, Speedy Gonzales, Sylvester the Cat, the Tasmanian Devil, Tweety, Wile E. Coyote and the Road Runner, and Yosemite Sam.
+This list does not include characters from Looney Tunes-related television series, like Tiny Toon Adventures characters, Animaniacs characters, or Duck Dodgers characters, as they have their own list.

+Character table

-Recurring characters
+Recurring minor characters

-The following is a list of characters who appear in at least 2 different types of Looney Tunes media.
-Cameos are not included.

-List

-The following is a list of recurring Looney Tunes and Merrie Melodies characters without an own article.
+The following is a list of recurring Looney Tunes and Merrie Melodies characters without their own article:

 Blacque Jacque Shellacque

 Blacque Jacque Shellacque is a fictional cartoon character in the Looney Tunes cartoons.
 He was created by Robert McKimson and Tedd Pierce, and first appeared in the 1959 Merrie Melodies short Bonanza Bunny set in the Klondike of 1896.
 Maurice LaMarche voiced the character from 2011 to 2014 in The Looney Tunes Show.
 The character was the inspiration for a specific version of five card draw poker mixed with blackjack named "Blacque Jacque Shellacque" in which the pot is divided between the winning poker hand and the winning blackjack hand.
 If everyone loses in blackjack, the winning poker hand takes all.

 While similar in many ways to Yosemite Sam—both are short in stature and temper—Blacque Jacque possesses his own unique characteristics, not the least of which is his comically thick French Canadian accent, performed by Mel Blanc.
 Also, like Yosemite Sam and many other villains, Blacque Jacque Shellacque does not have a high level of intelligence, preferring to use force instead of strategy to fight Bugs.
 His usual swear word is Sacrebleu; and he is often portrayed as a thief.